vuongducphuong/documentation/content/applications/finance/accounting/payments/follow_up.rst

 =================

 Overdue invoices you need to follow up on are available in :menuselection:`Accounting --> Customers --> Follow-up Reports`.
-By default, Odoo filters by :guilabel:`Overdue Invoices`, but you can also filter by :guilabel:`In need of action` in the :guilabel:`Filters` menu.
+By default, Leansoft filters by :guilabel:`Overdue Invoices`, but you can also filter by :guilabel:`In need of action` in the :guilabel:`Filters` menu.

 When selecting an invoice, you can see all of the customer's unpaid invoices (overdue or not), with